-We may not be able to identify, recruit and enroll a sufficient number of patients, or those with required or desired characteristics to achieve diversity in a study, to complete our clinical trials in a timely manner.
-Patient enrollment is affected by factors including:
+We may not be able to identify, recruit and enroll a sufficient number of patients, or those with required or desired characteristics to achieve diversity in a study, to complete our clinical trials within the expected timeframe.
+Patient enrollment can be impacted by factors including, but not limited to:

-- design and complexity of the study protocol; - size of the patient population; - eligibility criteria for the study in question; - manufacturing of product candidates; - perceived risks and benefits of the product candidate under study, including as a result of adverse effects observed in similar or competing therapies; - proximity and availability of clinical trial sites for prospective patients; - availability of competing therapies and clinical trials; - efforts to facilitate timely enrollment in clinical trials; - patient referral practices of physicians; - activities of patient advocacy groups; - ability to monitor patients adequately during and after treatment; and - severity of the disease under investigation.
+- design and complexity and/or commitment of participation required in the study protocol; - size of the patient population; - diagnostic capabilities within patient population; - eligibility criteria for the study in question; - clinical supply availability; - delays in participating site identification, qualification and subsequent activation to enroll; - perceived risks and benefits of the product candidate under study, including as a result of adverse effects observed in similar or competing therapies: - proximity and availability of clinical trial sites for prospective patients; - availability of competing therapies and clinical trials; - competition of site efforts to facilitate timely enrollment in clinical trials; - participating site motivation; - patient referral practices of physicians; - activities of patient advocacy groups; - ability to monitor patients adequately during and after treatment; and - severity of the disease under investigation.